Jamestec/JTPrisonerRecruitment/README.md

 Bonjour,

 This mod makes prisoner recruitment be affected by clan tier, charm and leadership.
-Recruitment chances apply to every unit in a stack, not just once per stack.
+Recruitment chances apply to every unit in a stack, not just once per stack (configurable).

 There are settings, but it's pretty unpolished and a lot of the names/explanation are not exactly helpful.
 I'm uploading it in this state since Uni is starting and I've very unlikely to improve the mod now.